-A larger and further developed formula of this herbal tea, now known as "Flor-Essence," emerged in the marketplace in July 1992.
+A further developed formula of this herbal tea, now known as "Flor-Essence," emerged in the marketplace in July 1992.
 This pre-brewed liquid tea contains eight herbs that its makers claim are in perfect proportion for synergistic activity.
-Originally this tea was only availabe in pre-made form, which made it very expensive to take on a continual basis.
+Originally this tea was only available in pre-made (liquid) form, which made it very expensive to take on a continual basis.
 Now, the dry herbs are also available, but Flor-Essence is still more expensive than many alternate brands that contain the same eight herbs.
 However, Flor-Essence is a highly reputable product and many attribute great results to this tea.

-On this website you may purchase eight herb essiac at discount pricing to save money.
-Click here for our eight herb essiac selection.
+On this website you may purchase Rene Caisse and Dr. Brusch's recommended eight herb essiac at discount pricing to save money.
+Click here to see our eight herb essiac selection.

 We carry only eight herb essiac as this formula is the most effective formula according to the clinical trials by Rene Caisse and Dr. Charles Brusch.
 We back all of our essiac products with a 100% Money-Back Guarantee.
 We also Price-Match Guarantee that we have the lowest price anywhere!
 None of the other essiac companies offer a Money-Back Guarantee.